Synthetics Test Settings

 • Status indicators: Indicators that show the status of the settings group on each tab (see Settings Status Indicators).

-• Monthly Credit Usage Estimate: A card at the bottom of the sidebar showing the impact of the test, as currently configured, on your organization’s consumption of credits available for the current month (see About Test Credits).
+• Monthly Credit Usage Estimate: A card at the bottom of the sidebar that shows the impact of the test, as currently configured, on your organization’s consumption of credits available for the current month (see About Test Credits).
 The card includes:

 - the number of credits the test will use in the current month;